ftabino/gitlab-calendar/README.md

 ## Installation

-The project is developed using Spring Boot 3.2.0 and Java 21.
+The project is developed using Spring Boot 3.3.0, Java 22 and Gradle 8.8.

 ### Prerequisites
-- JDK 21
+- JDK 22
 - GitLab account with a user (bot) and a token for authentication.

 ### Installation Steps